 Following the Initial Public Offering, the full exercise of the over-allotment option by the underwriters and the sale of the Private Placement Warrants, a total of \$278,760,000 was placed in the Trust Account.
-We incurred \$15,688,848 in transaction costs, including \$5,520,000 of cash underwriting fees, 9,660,000 of deferred underwriting fees and \$508,848 of other offering costs.
+We incurred \$15,688,848 in transaction costs, including \$5,520,000 of cash underwriting fees, 9,660,000 of deferred underwriting fees and \$902,521 of other offering costs.

+For the nine months ended September 30, 2022, cash used in operating activities was \$615,250.
+Net income of \$18,811,924 was affected by interest income on cash and marketable securities held in the Trust Account of \$347,367, gain on waiver of deferred underwriting fee of \$9,660,000 and change in fair value of derivative liabilities of \$10,552,969.
+Changes in operating assets and liabilities provided \$1,133,162 of cash for operating activities.

 For the nine months ended September 30, 2021, cash used in operating activities was \$514,969.
-Net income of \$5,251,355 was affected by change in fair value of warrant liabilities of \$6,260,800 and interest income on marketable securities held in the Trust Account of \$61,163.
+Net income of \$5,251,355 was affected by change in fair value of derivative liabilities of \$6,260,800 and interest income on marketable securities held in the Trust Account of \$61,163.
 Changes in operating assets and liabilities provided \$555,639 of cash for operating activities.

-For the period from July 20, 2020 (inception) through September 30, 2020, cash used in operating activities was \$0.
-Net loss of \$1,000 and changes in operating assets and liabilities provided \$1,000 of cash for operating activities.

-As of September 30, 2021, we had cash and marketable securities held in the Trust Account of \$278,828,948.
+As of September 30, 2022, we had cash and marketable securities held in the Trust Account of \$9,574,661.
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account to complete our Business Combination.
 We may withdraw interest to pay taxes.
-Through September 30, 2021, we did not withdraw any interest income from the Trust Account.
+Through September 30, 2022, the Company withdrew \$80,500 of interest income from the Trust Account to pay franchise and income taxes.
 To the extent that our capital stock or debt is used, in whole or in part, as consideration to complete our Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.

-As of September 30, 2021, we had \$486,478 of cash held outside of the Trust Account.
+As of September 30, 2022, we had \$219,337 of cash held outside of the Trust Account.
 We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete a Business Combination.